agosh-saini/USB_Backup_Manager/README.md

 Note:
 - Always make a backup of your settings.json before modifying it.
 Without these values, recovery of data is impossible
+- Always backup keys used in keyvault.
+Without the files, recovery of data is impossible
 - The `master_key_salt` should be unique to you
 - Increasing `argon2_time_cost` and `argon2_memory_cost` will make the encryption more secure but slower
 - These settings affect the security of your encrypted data, so modify them with caution